 Jam straining bag

 Can’t find any muslin for straining your homemade preserves?
 No fret, clean bedsheets are just as good at separating the good stuff from the seeds and stray bits of fruit.
 Simply spoon the mixture into a pillowcase and squeeze it into your bowl.
 Wash and reuse next time you make jam.

 DIY rag bath mat

 Grab your giant knitting needles and turn old towels and bedsheets into a DIY rag rug.
-You could even colour match your rag rug to your bathroom by dying it first, but if that all sounds like too much effort, our gorgeous tufted bath rugs have a beautifully textured feel.
+You could even colour match your rag rug to your bathroom by dying it first, but if that all sounds like too much effort, our gorgeous fluffy non slip bath mats have a beautifully textured feel.